Helsinki-Qubits/-Ohtu-A2022-Transpilation_methods_for_quantum_computers/README.md

     - The code has been tested with Black and Pylint

   ### User DoD:
-    - Code has is accepted with DOD
+    - Code has been accepted with DOD
     - Logs are updated

 ## How the project is executed by the group: